Reconstructing a user activity timeline from the USN journal

 From three minutes of $UsnJrnl records you can usually reconstruct what a user was doing — Office, browser, downloads, code.
 How to read the journal as a behaviour log.

-A great deal of "what happened on this computer between 14:00 and 16:00" can be answered straight out of the USN journal.
-The records aren't a syscall log and they aren't tagged with a user — but they have something nearly as useful: a high-frequency, per-operation record of every file the machine touched.
-With a bit of pattern knowledge, you can recover the user's behaviour at the granularity of Office save, browser navigation, IDE rebuild, lunch break.
+A great deal of "what was happening on this computer between 14:00 and 16:00" can be answered straight out of the USN journal, without any other artefact.
+The records are not a syscall log and they are not tagged with a user, but they are something almost as useful: a high-frequency, per-operation record of every file the machine touched.
+With pattern knowledge that takes a few engagements to build, you can recover behaviour at the granularity of Office save, browser navigation, IDE rebuild, lunch break.

 This post is the field guide for reading the journal as a behaviour timeline.